Myelogram of the Spine

 A myelogram, an older test, examines the spinal canal and spinal cord.
 The doctor injects a special dye into the spinal sac that will indicate any abnormalities on X-rays.
 Before there were CT and MRI scans, the myelogram was the best test to determine the cause of pressure on the spinal cord or spinal nerves.
 Today the myelogram only gets used for very special purposes, such as for complicated revision spine surgeries.
 If you have a herniated disc, it rarely becomes the first test used.

 The dye used during a myelogram outlines the spinal cord and nerve roots.
 This helps your doctor see any unusual indentations or abnormal shapes in the spinal cord.
-Anything that pushes into the nerves shows up as an indentation into the spinal sac.
+Anything that pushes into the nerves shows up as an indentation in the spinal sac.
 This indentation could originate from a herniated or bulging disc, a tumor, or an injury to the spinal nerve roots.
-For patients who have metal plates and screws in their spine, the myelogram becomes the first choice because metal prevents MRI scans.
+For patients who possess metal plates and screws in their spine, the myelogram becomes the first choice because metal prevents MRI scans.

 Before a Myelography